 Sometimes, you may want to use an informational interview as an excuse to try to get a leg in the door and speed up your job search.
 You may be interested in what they have to say about their job and industry but it can be a low-key way to network with someone one-on-one.

-You’ve probably heard that some resumes get very little attention from recruiters (sometimes as little as 6 seconds of a glance!).
+As a job seeker, you’ve probably heard that some resumes get very little attention from recruiters (sometimes as little as six seconds of a glance!).
 Therefore, it’s important to tailor your resume to a specific job opening or company.
-If you have your resume with you during your informational interview, you can decide to ask for feedback on the spot, or you can wait until after your informational interview and any edits you want to make to it based on your conversation and learnings you had during the meeting.
+If you have your resume with you during your informational interview, you can decide to ask your interviewee for feedback on the spot, or you can wait until after your informational interview and add any edits you want to make to it based on the conversation and learnings you had during the meeting.